How to Clean Common Sink Stains

 Hard water results from the water near your home being mineral rich, usually in calcium, magnesium which is actually a good thing, but in this case, the hardwater will leave behind a very sizeable stain in your sink just through normal use.
 In fact, with hardwater, your appliances have about 30-50% less projected lifespan due to the destructive nature of hardwater.
 Commercial cleaners can remove the stains temporarily, but the core of the issue is your water’s composition.
 Buying water softeners is the key to dealing with this type of stain long term.
 Coffee

-Most problematic in porcelain or more polymer based sink materials, coffee stains occur much the same way that chemical or acid stains occur-pouring too much coffee down your sink which causes cause blotchy stains to form.
+Most problematic in porcelain or more polymer based sink materials, coffee stains occur much the same way that chemical or acid stains occur-pouring too much coffee down your wall mounted sink which causes cause blotchy stains to form.
 So, depending on how much coffee you drink and dispose of, this type of stain can get problematic real quickly as the cleaning process of it is simple, but time consuming.
-Since Coffee is highly acidic, if undealt with, it can rust or corrode the integrity of your entire sink without proper care.
+Coffee is highly acidic if undealt with, it can rust or corrode the integrity of your entire sink without proper care.

 Sink types and Their Common Stains